-EAS participates in the institutional advisor program (the "Program") offered by Charles Schwab & Co. or Altruist Financial LLC.
-Charles Schwab & Co. or Altruist Financial LLC may offer to independent investment advisor services which include custody of securities, trade execution, clearance and settlement of transactions.
-EAS receives some benefits from Charles Schwab & Co. through its participation in the Program.
+EAS participates in the Institutional Advisor Program (the "Program") offered by Charles Schwab & Co., Inc. and Altruist Financial LLC., which offers independent investment advisor services, which include custody of securities, trade execution, clearance, and settlement of transactions.
+EAS receives some benefits from Charles Schwab & Co., Inc., and Altruist Financial LLC through its participation in the Program.

-As part of the Program, EAS may recommend Charles Schwab & Co. and Altruist Financial LLC to clients for custody and brokerage services.
-There is no direct link between EAS's participation in the Program and the investment advice it gives to its clients, although EAS receives economic benefits through its participation in the Program that are typically not available to Charles Schwab & Co or Altruist Financial LLC retail investors.
-These benefits include the following products and services (provided without cost or at a discount): receipt of duplicate client statements and confirmations; research related products and tools; consulting services; access to a trading desk serving EAS participants; access to block trading (which provides the ability to aggregate securities transactions for execution and then allocate the appropriate shares to client accounts); the ability to have EAS's fees deducted directly from client accounts; access to an electronic communications network for client order entry and account information; access to mutual funds with no transaction fees and to certain institutional money managers; and discounts on compliance, marketing, research, technology, and practice management products or services provided to EAS by third party vendors.
-Charles Schwab & Co. and Altruist Financial LLC may also pay for business consulting and professional services received by EAS's related persons.
-Some of the products and services made available by Charles Schwab & Co. and Altruist Financial LLC through the Program may benefit EAS but may not benefit its client accounts.
-These products or services may assist EAS in managing and administering client accounts, including accounts not maintained at Charles Schwab & Co. and Altruist Financial LLC.
-Other services made available by Charles Schwab & Co. and Altruist Financial LLC are intended to help EAS manage and further develop its business enterprise.
-The benefits received by EAS or its personnel through participation in the Program do not depend on the amount of brokerage transactions directed to Charles Schwab & Co. and Altruist Financial LLC.
+As part of the Program, EAS may recommend Charles Schwab & Co., Inc. or Altruist Financial LLC to clients for custody and brokerage services.
+There is no direct link between EAS's participation in the Program and the investment advice it gives to its clients, although EAS receives economic benefits through its participation in the Program that is typically not available to Charles Schwab & Co., Inc., and Altruist Financial LLC retail investors.
+These benefits include the following products and services (provided without cost or at a discount): receipt of duplicate client statements and confirmations; research related products and tools; consulting services; access to a trading desk serving EAS participants; access to block trading (which provides the ability to aggregate securities transactions for execution and then allocate the appropriate shares to client accounts); the ability to have EAS's fees deducted directly from client accounts; access to an electronic communications network for client order entry and account information; access to mutual funds with no transaction fees and to certain institutional money managers; and discounts on compliance, marketing, research, technology, and practice management products or services provided to EAS by third-party vendors.
+Charles Schwab & Co., Inc., and Altruist Financial LLC may also pay for business consulting and professional services received by EAS's related persons.
+Some of the products and services made available by Charles Schwab & Co., Inc., and Altruist Financial LLC through the Program may benefit EAS but may not benefit its client accounts.
+These products or services may assist EAS in managing and administering client accounts, including accounts not maintained at Charles Schwab & Co., Inc. and Altruist Financial LLC.
+Other services made available by Charles Schwab & Co., Inc., and Altruist Financial LLC are intended to help EAS manage and further develop its business enterprise.
+The benefits received by EAS or its personnel through participation in the Program do not depend on the number of brokerage transactions directed to Charles Schwab & Co., Inc. and Altruist Financial LLC.
 As part of its fiduciary duties to clients, EAS endeavors at all times to put the interests of its clients first.
-Clients should be aware, however, that the receipt of economic benefits by EAS or its related persons in and of itself creates a conflict of interest and may indirectly influence the EAS's choice of Charles Schwab & Co. and Altruist Financial LLC for custody and brokerage services.
+Clients should be aware, however, that the receipt of economic benefits by EAS or its related persons in and of itself creates a conflict of interest and may indirectly influence EAS's choice of Charles Schwab & Co., Inc. and Altruist Financial LLC for custody and brokerage services.
 EAS does not pay for client referrals; however, EAS may receive compensation for referrals to third-party money managers.